dcSpark-AI/open-LLM-server/README.md

 The long-term goal is to make Open LLM Server a go-to option for building apps using a local LLM no matter what language or framework you prefer.
 This current version has the barebones essentials in place, but there are clear improvements which will be made going forward:

-1. Implement an endpoint to produce the embeddings for a given input strng.
+1. Implement an endpoint to produce the embeddings for a given input string.
 2. Implement a streaming endpoint/interface when submitting prompts.
-3. Many other quality of life improvements.
+3. Other quality of life improvements.